MauroSoli/kubernetes-vagrant/README.md

 # Kubernetes provisioning with Vagrant

 The goal of this project is provisioning a Kubernetes Cluster, following all the best practies specified in kubernetes.io docs (at least 2 master node, 2 worker node and 3 external etcd cluster).
+Anyway you can use a lower number of master and worker nodes.

 <br/>